Guided hike

 A delicious picnic lunch

-Shuttle from end of hike back to parking at Kestrel
+Return shuttle from the end of hike back to your vehicle

 Comfortable hiking shoes with good ankle support